What is the Patient Choice Scheme?

 Details of the registration are processed in the same as any normal registration by the local registration department and the transfer of the patient's medical record requested.
 However, this will normally be without a change of the patient's address (unless out of area registration coincides with a house move).

-The patient should be provided with information on how to access the urgent care arrangements commissioned by area teams, in the event that they are unwell at home and attendance at the registered practice is not appropriate.
-Practices are advised to ensure they are in receipt of all the required information from their area teams before registering any patients under the new regulations.
+The patient should be provided with information on how to access the urgent care arrangements commissioned by regional teams/CCGs, in the event that they are unwell at home and attendance at the registered practice is not appropriate.
+Practices are advised to ensure they are in receipt of all the required information from their regional team or CCG before registering any patients under the regulations.

 Patients should be advised that in all circumstances they should seek to contact their registered practice in the first instance when they need support at home.